 Separately, Dear Diary’s vendor program will give artists a lot of control over what products are sold and how.
 Artists are invited to set up shop, promote their event, and actively engage with customers.
 Booth rental at Dear Diary includes a 6′ table, electricity, one free drink, and a 20% employee discount all day.
-Dear Diary co-marketing includes a blog mention, Facebook and Google events, and Facebook and Instagram stories.
+Dear Diary’s co-marketing package includes a blog mention, Facebook and Google events, and Facebook and Instagram stories.
 Vendors staff their booth themselves and collect payment from customers directly.
+Learn more

 Our vendor program will likely end when the pandemic is over and we can safely seat diners indoors.